National Council of Jewish Women Charleston Section records

 This collection is open for research but has use restrictions.
 Executive board and meeting minutes from 1906 to 1950 and addendums and motions are photocopies of originals held by the Jacob Rader Marcus Center of the American Jewish Archives (AJA), on the Cincinnati Campus of Hebrew Union College-Jewish Institute of Religion.
 Materials may not be duplicated or published without explicit permission from the American Jewish Archives.

 Additions to this collection have been minimally processed, but are open for research.
-For questions about additions in this collection or to request access, please contact Special Collections at least 3 business days prior to your appointment.

 The nature of the College of Charleston's archival holdings means that copyright or other information about restrictions may be difficult or even impossible to determine despite reasonable efforts.
 Special Collections claims only physical ownership of most archival materials.